atosystem/VisualTextPioneer/_posts/2022-12-01-visual-text-poineer.md

 <div class="caption">
 Comparison for the three selected models.
+(ScienceQA results are reported from each individal paper.)
 </div>

+The upper two rows(Is the extracted image features conditioned on text?,Where are the two modalities concatenated?) of the table are the main concept to distinguish between the three categories.

 In the following subsection, we will introduce the details about each selected model.